 a) The Maintenance Shop

-The Maintenance Shop (M-Shop) must be reserved through the Entertainment Program Coordinator in the Student Activities Center, East Student Office Space.
+The Maintenance Shop (M-Shop) must be reserved through the Entertainment Program Coordinator in Student Engagement, East Student Office Space.

 For specific policies and guidelines, refer to the Maintenance Shop's Website.